 Welsh Bacc is developing my communication and interpersonal skills - allowing me to reach into the wider community through charity, and working closely with the lower school.
-We've been mentoring, coaching and planning, and
+We've been mentoring, coaching and planning, and delivering charity events.
+This course gives us the freedom to develop our strengths and give something back to the community.
 Robbie Blythin (Denbigh High School)